jskrzypczynski/ProductOfferAggregator/README.md

 example of application run from terminal:
 `java -jar target/scala-2.13/ProductOfferAggregator-assembly-0.1.jar /ProductOfferAggregator/src/main/resources/application.conf `

+## Logging

+Application support logging with log4j

 ## Further development

-Application could be improve/enhance in many areas:
+Application could be improved/enhance in many areas:
-- replace the SQL database with a in-memory data structure (cats.effect.Ref[F])
+- replace the SQL database with an in-memory data structure (cats.effect.Ref[F])
-- add authorization and authentication to Rest AP
+- add authorization and authentication to Rest API
 - Offers persistence as a separate table
 - Add more unit tests and integration tests